GitHub Enterprise Server Overview

 GitHub on-premise

-GitHub Enterprise is, in a sense, an offer on-prem by GitHub, and it must be admitted that during the ten years of this project, the creators behind it have managed to achieve a lot.
+GitHub Enterprise is, in a sense, an offer on-prem by GitHub, and it must be admitted that during the 14 years of this project, the creators behind it have managed to achieve a lot.
 The proximity of this project to the servers supported by the GitHub.com portal, mentioned in this post, should be remembered and appreciated because, as a result, we are now offered the Enterprise Server and Enterprise Cloud versions.

 On the other hand, one could write that the real version of GitHub on-premise is the Enterprise Server edition, but this is also not entirely true.
-Ten years ago, when this project was known under the original name of GitHub Firewall Install, one could risk saying that it is a wholly local solution.
+14 years ago, when this project was known under the original name of GitHub Firewall Install, one could risk saying that it was a wholly local solution.
 Still, now we have installations intended for both local servers and cloud providers, and we can use the installation option on the GitHub infrastructure.

 The truth is also that whether we choose the Enterprise Cloud version or decide to use Enterprise Server, the most critical issue for us should be security.
 Such security will be ensured by GitProtect.io backup in every case.
 If you decide to install locally on our own infrastructure, but also in any other case, we will be able to perform a safe backup of our projects.